olivierbJAVA/OC-DA_JAVA-P4-ParkIt/README.md

 In order to generate the web site for the project from Maven, go to the folder that contains the pom.xml file and execute the below command.

 `mvn site`

+# New features !
+Two new features have recently been added :

+- A say in the parking under 30 minutes is free
+- Recurring users benefit from a 5% discount